-The SSH protocol is the global gold standard for remote system administration and secure file transfers.
-SSH is everywhere.
+The SSH protocol is the global gold standard for remote system administration and secure file transfer.
+SSH (Secure Shell) is used in every data center and in every major enterprise.
 One of the features behind the immense popularity of the protocol is the strong authentication using SSH keys.

 SSH keys provide the same access as user names and passwords.
 Furthermore, they often grant access to privileged accounts on the operating system level, giving a command line.
 Yet, in many cases, SSH keys have been completely overlooked in identity and access management planning, implementation, and audits.
 Users have been able to create and install keys without oversight and controls.
 This has led to violations of corporate access policies and dangerous backdoors.